rafiatha09/SE-challenge2/README.md

 - Add search functionality for posts and users.
 - Implement notification system for comments and interactions.
 - Deploy your API to a cloud platform (e.g., Heroku, AWS).
+- Build the [other challenge](https://github.com/GapaiID/SE-challenge1) and display your API

 ## Evaluation: